yunxuanuiuc/CS598DLH_Final_Project/README.md

 ## CS598DLH_Final_Project

 # Reproducibility of Learning Patient Representations from Text
-This repository is the implementation of Reproducibility of Learning Patient Representations from Text(to add: link).
+This repository is the implementation of Reproducibility of Learning Patient Representations, published by Dligach and Miller in 2018.(https://arxiv.org/pdf/1805.02096.pdf).

 ## Requirements